David Florence: 2008 Olympics

 At the 2008 Summer Olympics, in Beijing, Florence competed in the C1 event.
 He finished second overall, winning the silver medal behind Slovak world number one Michal Martikán.
 He completed his preliminary runs of the course at the Shunyi Olympic Rowing-Canoeing Park in 89.47 and 82.16 seconds, to lie 3rd overall, with a total time of 171.63 seconds, heading into the semifinal.
 His semifinal time of 90.46 seconds, qualifying him for the final in 4th place out of the ten advancing competitors.
-His final run of 88.15 seconds gave him a total time 178.61 seconds and meant he led with only Martikán left to compete, however the Slovakian went almost 2 seconds faster to push Florence into the silver medal position.
+His final run of 88.15 seconds gave him a total time 178.61 seconds and meant he led with only Martikán left to compete, however the Slovak went almost 2 seconds faster to push Florence into the silver medal position.
 After the event Florence said he had been inspired by the sight of Rebecca Adlington winning her 400 metres freestyle gold medal the day before.